aymaneo/terraform/README.md

 export PM_API_TOKEN_SECRET='your_token_secret'
 ```

 Make sure to replace `your_token_id` and `your_token_secret` with your actual Proxmox API token credentials.
-Then run:
+Also, before going further, check that the Proxmox configuration in `terraform/proxmox/pve_vm.tf` match your environment (`pm_api_url`, `ssh_key_path`, and `network_config`).

+If you change the `vm_ip`, update `redis-endpoints.yaml` in `k8s-proxmox-manifests` folder accordingly.
+Finally run:

 ```sh
 terraform init
 terraform apply
 ```

 This will create a VM on Proxmox.
 You then need to ssh into the VM and install Redis.
-You can use the provided `install-redis.sh.` script.
+You can use the provided `install-redis.sh` script in the `templates` folder.
 Finally, navigate to the `terraform/k8s-proxmox` directory and run:

 ```sh
 export KUBECONFIG=kubeconfig